Types of Programs

 Master of Public Health (MPH)

 As the most common graduate-level degree in public heath, the Master of Public Health (MPH) degree is likely something you have heard of regarding graduate education options in the field of public health.
-Traditionally known as a professional or practice-based degree in public health, the MPH is geared for indidviduals interested in obtaining foundational public health knowledge toward pursuing a health-oriented professional career.
+Traditionally known as a professional or practice-based degree in public health, the MPH is geared for individuals interested in obtaining foundational public health knowledge toward pursuing a health-oriented professional career.
 Work environments may include hospitals, consulting firms, international agencies, state and federal agencies, health departments, managed care organizations, community-based organizations, among others.

 Depending on the program or school, an MPH degree can be specialized into a particular area of study, or be offered as a general concentration.
 Common areas of study within an MPH (also known as concentrations, specializations, or tracks) include: